 There’s no shortage of rules when it comes to pregnancy.
 Don’t eat certain foods.
 Avoid certain medications.
 Don’t overdo it on the caffeine.
-And the most talked-about: don’t smoke or drink.
-Unfortunately for pregnant pot lovers, marijuana and pregnancy do not mix.
+And the most talked-about: Don’t smoke or drink.
+Unfortunately for pregnant pot-lovers, marijuana and pregnancy do not mix.
 It might seem like an obvious guideline to avoid smoking weed while pregnant.
 But for a long while, there wasn’t great evidence to support that advice.
 This is why some expecting mothers that wanted to smoke — especially if they used marijuana for a medical condition or morning sickness — often threw caution to the wind.
-There may have been lies or unhappy obstetricians, but either way, the arguments against it have long been fairly thin.
-The tides are turning.
+But now, the tides are turning.
 New research shows that the answer is pretty clear: Smoking weed during pregnancy is dangerous for the fetus and can lead to lower birth weight, preterm birth, and an increased risk of autism.

 The same Canadian team used that same Ontario birth registry to investigate whether the use of marijuana during pregnancy leads to neurodevelopmental disorders such as autism.
-They found that moms who used pot were about 50 percent more likely to give birth to a child with autism.
+They found that moms who used pot were about 50% more likely to give birth to a child with autism.
 Their analysis also showed a potential connection between marijuana use and having a baby with an intellectual disability or a learning disorder.
-They made these conclusions after analyzing self-reported cannabis use data and more than 500,000 live births from the start of April 2007 to the end of March 2012 in a study that was published Monday.
+They made these conclusions after analyzing self-reported cannabis use data and more than 500,000 live births from the start of April 2007 to the end of March 2012 in a recent study.
 But even though their findings are pulled from a whole lot of data, they need to be treated with caution.
-While the team was able to account for socioeconomic status and some aspects of the mothers’ health, they weren’t able to include whether the moms smoked rather than ingested pot, how often they used marijuana, and when in their pregnancy they did so.
+Although the team was able to account for socioeconomic status and some aspects of the mothers’ health, they weren’t able to include whether the moms smoked rather than ingested pot, how often they used marijuana, and when in their pregnancy they did so.

-There is even less data about any harms that may come while breastfeeding and using pot.
-However, there is limited data that THC is present in the breast milk of women who use marijuana.
-Since we don’t know what we don’t know, ACOG and AAP further advise against mixing breastfeeding and marijuana.
+There is even less data about harms that may come while breastfeeding and using pot.
+However, there is limited evidence that THC is present in the breastmilk of women who use marijuana.
+Since we don’t know what we don’t know, ACOG and the AAP further advise against mixing breastfeeding and marijuana.
 Because when it comes to drugs and your baby, it’s better safe than sorry.

 This article was originally published on